DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 - [ ] Try to package the choice arrays and then import in main file [Can skip if not feasible today]
 - [ ] Start instance
 - [ ] Stop instance
+- [ ] Add loop to go back to main menu if back is pressed